azhow/FaustaoSay/README.md

                  with the terminal they represent
 ```

-The script `generator.py` depends on the module `pyglet` to play audios.
+The script `generator.py` depends on the module `pyaudio` to play audios.
-To install use `pip install pyglet`.
+To install use `pip install pyaudio`.
 You can still run the script without
 this module, but no audios will be played.